karlkemistersheppard/Terminal_App/README.md

 The below function uses a mix of variables both local and global, but more importantly its using these variables from inside index.rb and calls them from other methods such as the TTY-Prompt character creation method.
 This was an important function as I wanted to utilise string interpolation to make the puts statement meaningful to the user by printing what they had selected in the string.

-An additional bonus feature was the inclusion of the emoji regex gem that allowed me to save unicode emojis in the $global_unicode.rb to variables and call them by assigning them via string interpolation at any given time.
+An additional bonus feature was the inclusion of the emoji regex gem that allowed me to save Unicode emojis in the $global_unicode.rb to variables and call them by assigning them via string interpolation at any given time.

 ```ruby
 #INCLUDES CALLING $GLOBAL VARIABLES AND GEM UNICODE + TTY-PROMPT PROGRESS BAR GEM